-When the board powers up, it checks the JR connector to see if Pin 1 is shorted to Pin 2 (or a LOW (0) on USER input #1).
-If the pin is shorted or USER input # 1 is low, the board ignores the stored configuration parameters and uses the default values.
+When the board powers up, it checks the JP (JPX, JPY, JPZ) connector to see if Pin 3 is shorted to Pin 4.
+If the pin is shorted, the board ignores the stored configuration parameters and uses the default values.

-If default settings are used, the LED flashes off for 300ms in a 2 second cycle time until power is recycled.
+If default settings are used, the LED flashes off/on for 300ms cycle time until power is recycled.
 After power-up the configuration settings can be reprogrammed.